 A most mysterious mammal.
 Paleoparadoxiid, or “Mystery Mammal,” is a previously unknown species of mammal that lived in what is now coastal Southern California.
 The specimen on display in Age of Mammals is the first known individual of its kind, uncovered in Orange County, CA, during construction of a golf course.
 Paleoparadoxiids were herbivorous, four legged, amphibious creatures, and in life they probably looked and acted like hippos.
 Their closest living relatives are elephants, sea cows and manatees.

-We hear so much about global warming in the news because we’re currently experiencing a period of dramatic climate change, but there’s nothing new about it.
+We hear so much about global warming in the news because we’re currently experiencing a period of dramatic climate change.
 Age of Mammals presents a long-range perspective to our contemporary situation.
 Earth’s climate has been changing for millions of years, and those changes have influenced the evolution of mammals — our evolution.
 When Antarctica was isolated through continental shift millions of years ago, the Earth got cooler and dryer.
 Vegetation changes came in the form of fewer forests and more grasslands, and then mammals, our ancestors included, evolved to their changing environments.
 And came to become the remarkable range of species we witness on Earth today.

 Mastodons and mammoths were not the same.
 Although the American mastodon was a distant relative of mammoths, they were distinctly different animals.
 The Mastodon you’ll see in Age of Mammals stood at nearly the height of a mammoth.
 The two animals had different diets, and therefore evolved different types of teeth, too.
 The mastodon's simple and low-crowned teeth tell us it was a browser; it tended to eat leaves and twigs.
 Mammoths (like the Columbian mammoth on view at the Page Museum at the La Brea Tar Pits) were grazers; their tall teeth were ideal for munching on grass, much like present-day cows.